krakend/krakend-documentation/endpoints/debug-endpoint.md

 [GIN] 2018/11/27 - 22:32:44 | 200 |     565.971µs |             ::1 | GET      /default-behavior?a=1&b=2&c=3
 {{< /highlight >}}

-Now let's repeat the same with the known parameters:
+Now let's repeat the same request but to the known parameters endpoint:

     curl -i 'http://localhost:8080/known-params?a=1&b=2&c=3'

-And now in the KrakenD log now we can see that the `User-Agent` and `Accept` are present:
+In the KrakenD log we can see now that the `User-Agent` and `Accept` are present (as they are implicitly sent by curl):

 {{< highlight go "hl_lines=5 8" >}}
 DEBUG: Method: GET